Roshankd1/TaxSolution/README.md

 # TaxSolution

-Answer to Tax problem
+Follow the steps below to run the application:

-Download the Zip file to your system.
+Download the project as Zip or just download the files you need.

 Install the latest java JDK and JRE from: http://www.oracle.com/technetwork/java/javase/downloads/index.html